tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 > **Source:** Algebraic Effects for Functional Programming \| *Microsoft
 > Research* [1] (under fair use)

-Notice how **the type/effect typing** is what defines the asynchronous behavior.
-Strong types are proper of functional languages that solve the problem roots.
+Notice how **the type/effect-typing** is what defines the asynchronous behavior.
+Strong types are proper to functional languages that solve the problem roots.

 Common imperative constructs like `async`-`await` might have some relation to functional concepts like Haskell's `do` notation or algebraic effects,